 Kids must be at least 36 inches tall and four years old in order to tube at Winsport.
 Children between 36 inches and 42 inches can tube with an accompanying adult in a separate tube.
 The adult must hold the child’s tube during the descent.
 Children over 42 inches tall may tube on their own.

 Tubing sessions last for two hours.
 Typically there are two sessions on Friday nights and three sessions daily on Saturdays and Sundays.
+Sessions run daily between December 24, 2022 and January 8, 2023.
+There are no sessions on Christmas Day.

 Minimum Height/Age: 36 inches and four years old.